Styling

 static member inline SomeExtensionMethod(this: TypeForWhichWeWantToAddAnExtension) =

-Now, the most important part to understand: when using a widget, Fabulous will actually give you an instance of WidgetBuilder<'msg, 'marker> where 'marker will be a type representing the widget.
-For example, Label() will give you WidgetBuilder<'msg, IFabLabel>,
+**Now, the most important part to understand:** when using a widget, Fabulous will actually give you an instance of `WidgetBuilder<'msg, 'marker>` where `'marker` will be a type representing the widget.\

-You might have noticed that in the code above, we are using #IFabLabel instead of IFabLabel.
-This # (pound) symbol is called a flexible type annotation.
-It lets F# know that we actually want the shorthand modifier to be available to all widgets deriving from IFabLabel, not just FabLabel.
+You might have noticed that in the code above, we are using `#IFabLabel` instead of `IFabLabel`.
+This `#` (pound) symbol is called a [flexible type annotation](https://docs.microsoft.com/en-us/dotnet/fsharp/language-reference/flexible-types).\

 Now, let’s get back to our example.
 Based on all we just said, you should have the following code: